4: Reducing the risks

 - Your Buddies

-To reduce the likelihood of a successful cyber-attack, think of the 5 P’s: Phishing Emails, People, Payments, Passwords, and Protection.
+To reduce the likelihood of a successful cyber-attack, think about the 6 P’s: Phishing Emails, People, Payments, Passwords, Privilege, and Protection.

 1 – Phishing Emails

 As we saw in the previous section, email is the most common way for a criminal to attack your firm.
 The email will try to fool a staff member into doing something that later turns out to be costly to the firm.